 Did you know that many services and procedures require an OK for coverage from Premera before you get them?
-This is called prior authorization, and it helps you:
+This is called preapproval, and it helps you:

 Premera uses a team of experienced doctors, nurses, and healthcare analysts to determine if a medical procedure is appropriate and supported by clinical best practices.

-Healthcare providers who are in the Premera network are familiar with the process for getting prior authorization.
-They can contact Premera on your behalf.
+Healthcare providers who are in the Premera network are familiar with the process for getting preapproval and they can contact Premera on your behalf.
+(The term they might use is prior authorization.)
 In-network doctors have all of the medical information needed to ask that your medical service be reviewed and approved for coverage.
-You should always ask your healthcare provider about requesting prior authorization before you schedule a service or procedure.
+Always ask your healthcare provider about requesting preapproval before you schedule a service or procedure.

-To avoid extra costs always ask your healthcare provider to request prior authorization before you have a planned medical service.
+To avoid extra costs, always ask your healthcare provider to request preapproval before you have a planned medical service.

-Please note: If you have a prescription plan benefit, some drugs must be approved for coverage through our Pharmacy Prior Authorization Program.
+If you have a prescription plan benefit, some drugs must be approved for coverage through our Pharmacy preapproval program.
 Learn more about drugs requiring approval.

 No one likes surprise bills, especially when you've tried to make sure all of your care is in network.
 The Washington Balance Billing Act aims to fix this.

 You might be contacted by AIM Specialty Health or eviCore.
 Read more about these companies and how they work with us.

 We're always trying to make healthcare work better.
 That means offering you a helpful web experience.
 Please tell us how we're doing.